Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Dogs allowed: They are not permitted at the lodge.

 Most people cross-country ski 14 km one way on the Redearth Creek Trail up to Shadow Lake Lodge.
-Once you’re up at the lodge, there is lots of opportunity for snowshoeing.
+Once you’re up at the lodge in Banff National Park, there are lots of snowshoeing opportunities.
 Head out to Shadow Lake on a flat easy trail or make your way towards Gibbon or Ball Pass.

 Snowshoeing is an option from Shadow Lake Lodge